narendra-aem/dc-demostore-cli/docs/env.md

 ## Description

-The **env** command category includes a number of interactions with amprsa environments.
+The **env** command category includes a number of interactions with demostore environments.

-Run `amprsa env --help` to get a list of available commands.
+Run `demostore env --help` to get a list of available commands.

 Return to [README.md](../README.md) for information on other commands.